SGNL-ai/adapter-template/README.md

 ["<token1>", "<token2>", ...]
 ```

 Once this file is created, set the `AUTH_TOKENS_PATH` environment variable to the path of the `ADAPTER_TOKENS` file.
-More information on starting the adapter server is discussed below in the [Getting Started](#1-getting-started) section.
+More information on starting an adapter server is discussed below in the [Getting Started](#1-getting-started) section.

 ## Writing an Adapter